mhorpheus/test/DFIR-Hotline.md

 ## Hotline
 ### Introduction

 The purpose of this page is to explain the XFIR Hotline operations model and document procedures.
-Content of this page should be presented to every new XFIR team member as a part of onboarding process, preparing him/her to support XFIR Hotline.
+Content of this page should be presented to every new XFIR team member as a part of onboarding process and preparation to support XFIR Hotline.
 This page is a living document.
 If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the [Homepage](Home.md)).

 XFIR maintains several hotline numbers in different geographies - they are used by XFIR Clients to declare an IT security incident and request XFIR assistance.
 Hotline call (denoted sometimes as "initial call") is used to gather basic understanding of an incident as well as Client's details so a Triage and Scoping Call can proceed, resulting in an investigation being launched.
 Using XFIR Hotline available 24/7, Clients can reach XFIR Consultant during both day and night if they are experiencing an incident.
 This is one of the main avenues our Clients use to engage XFIR and in some cases this is the Client's first impression of our organization.
 It is important for us to remain professional and have tested procedures for handling incoming Hotline calls.